Couple and their dog sit on a boardwalk by the beach and watch the sunset

 Authorized users on someone else’s credit card don’t need to make a deposit

-Some student cards don’t require a security deposit, so this can be a great option to start your credit journey.
-If you’re a student, no credit score required to apply for Discover Student credit cards.1 Some student credit cards also may offer cash back rewards and can help you build a credit history, among several other benefits.
+Some student cards don’t require a security deposit.
+If you’re a student, there's no credit score required to apply for Discover Student credit cards.4 Some student credit cards also may offer cash back rewards and can help you build a credit history, among several other benefits.

 If you’re interested in applying for a student card, you’ll want to make sure you have the right information to apply and get the right card for you.